How Essential Oils and Your Dentist Can Treat Receding Gums

 - • Eucalyptus – Eucalyptus oil is an anti-inflammatory germicide that helps soothe receding gums and helps stimulate the growth of new gum tissue.

-- • Peppermint – Peppermint oil’s antiseptic and antibacterial properties can help prevent disease-causing bacteria from infected susceptible gums.
+- • Peppermint – Peppermint oil’s antiseptic and antibacterial properties can help prevent disease-causing bacteria from infecting susceptible gums.

 - • Clove – Clove oil is known as a disinfectant oil, and has long been used to treat many oral diseases.
 The antibacterial and anti-inflammatory properties in clove oil can help fight infections from periodontal disease.

-How to Apply Essential Oils to Treat Receding Gums
+How to Safely Use Essential Oils to Support Gum Health

-- • Oil Pulling – One way to use essential oils to address receding gums is to try oil pulling.
-This Ayurvedic technique combines a carrier oil, like coconut oil or cold-pressed sesame oil, with a few drops of essential oils.
-After mixing, swish well for 10-15 minutes, then spit.
-Oil pull daily to support healthy gums and oral tissues.
+- • Oil Pulling – This Ayurvedic technique combines a carrier oil, like coconut oil or cold-pressed sesame oil, with a few drops of essential oils.
+Mix well and swish for 10-15 minutes before spitting it out.
+Use oil pulling as an adjunct to your routine to help support healthy gums and oral tissues.

 - • Direct Application – Some oils, like clove oil, can be massaged directly onto your gums.
-However, certain oils like eucalyptus oil should always be diluted with a carrier oil before you apply them to the soft tissues of your gums.
+However, it’s vital to always dilute oils like eucalyptus with carrier oil before application to the sensitive tissues of your gums.
+Remember, most essential oils should not be ingested.

 When it comes to your oral health, taking measures to prevent receding gums is the obvious choice.
 Receding gums that are not treated can lead to serious dental issues, like periodontal disease and even tooth loss.
 However, if you do begin to notice that your gums are receding, take time to talk to your dentist about the problem.
-They will recommend in-office procedures in order to treat your gums and get your oral health up to speed.
-You should also consider using natural, holistic methods, like essential oils, in conjunction with these procedures to attack the gum recession fully.
+They will recommend in-office procedures to treat your gums and get your oral health up to speed.
+If you’re in Raleigh, NC, battling receding gums, call us, and let’s schedule you for a consult to restore your radiant smile!

 Serving the North Raleigh area for 18 years, VP Dental is dedicated to treating each patient as an individual and focuses on total body health.
 The team stays current using the very latest in dental technology, wellness practices, and concierge dental care practices.
 Our goal is to create relationships that make people look and feel their best.